AnyChart/docs.anychart.com/Stock_Charts/Crosshair.md

 });
 ```

 In the sample below there is a Stock chart with two plots.
-Both plots have X-labels, the default text of Y-labels is changed on the whole chart, and all labels are colored to match the colors of their plots:
+All labels are colored to match the colors of their plots; on both plots there are the X-labels, and the text of the Y-labels is changed:

 {sample}STOCK\_Crosshair\_04{sample}